"Toy" Magnets Are Dangerous for Children

 Prevention Tips

-- Magnet sets should also be kept away from older children and individuals with developmental delay or the elderly with memory impairment.
+- Magnet sets should also be kept away from people with intellectual impairment.

 - Avoid the use of magnetic beads as fake body piercings.

-- After use of magnets, count each piece to make sure none are missing.
+- After using magnets, count each piece to make sure none are missing.

 This Really Happened

-Case 1: A 9-year-old child with a habit of putting things in her mouth swallowed a button battery and a magnet.
-The child was brought to the hospital.
-An x-ray showed the battery and the magnet stuck together in the bowel.
+Case 1.
+A 9-year-old girl with a habit of putting things in her mouth swallowed a button battery and a magnet.
+The girl was brought to a hospital.
+An x-ray showed the battery and the magnet stuck together in her bowel.
 Surgery was performed to remove the battery and the magnet.
-The child had developed an area of dead tissue in the bowel where the tissue was caught between the objects and blood flow had been interrupted.
-The child was admitted to the hospital for tube feedings and intravenous fluids.
+The girl had developed an area of dead tissue in her bowel where the tissue was caught between the objects, and blood flow had been interrupted.
+The girl was admitted to the hospital for tube feedings and intravenous fluids.

 For More Information